 Without doubt, the benefits of investing in trains far out-weigh investment in coastal road.
 Besides directly benefiting substantial number of 70L passengers local train passengers, it will save the environment.
 In fact, a focused strategy of weaning Mumbaikars from private vehicles to confortable AC trains can turn Mumbai into country’s cleanest city!
 And show the way to others as well.

 A critical question remains: Wouldn’t the cars return on roads once they find the ride has become smoother and faster?

 This is quite likely.
 So, the government would do well to replicate Singapore’s model: make personal driving expensive.
 At least two to three times of what it costs today.
 This will force the car users to weigh the pros and cons of driving vs. taking the cheaper, equally comfortable alternate.

 New roads only serve a fraction of city’s population, encourage purchase and use of more vehicles, leading to higher levels of pollution, not to mention the congestion.
 It’s a flawed model.
 It worked in USA (large country, three times our size, with less than quarter of our population), but failed even in China, which is larger than USA but matches our population.
 We fail to learn from their experience.
-We refuse to appreciate that Indian roads have the greatest diversity of vehicles – from cycle to large 20-tyres trucks, with pedestrians criss- crossing it anywhere they can find a place.
+We refuse to appreciate that Indian roads have the greatest diversity of vehicles – from cycle to large 20-tyres trucks, with pedestrians criss-crossing it anywhere they can find an an inch.
 More roads within cities will only fuel more congestion and dirty air.

 Isn’t it time we walk the phrase we are so proud to associate to Mumbai: Mumbai Meri Jaan.